-To earn this degree, students must complete 60 CSUtransferable semester units with a grade point average of 2.0 or better, including completion of:

-- A. Either the California State University General Education Breadth Requirements (CSU-GE - minimum of 40 units) OR the Intersegmental General Education Transfer Curriculum (IGETC - minimum of 37 units); AND - B. 21-23 semester units as specified below, with a grade of C or better in all courses; AND - C. Any CSU-transferable electives needed to bring the total units to 60.
+- To earn this degree, students must complete 60 CSU-transferable semester units with a grade point average of 2.0 or better, including completion of: - Either the California State University General Education-Breadth Requirements (CSU-GE) (minimum of 39 units) OR the Intersegmental General Education Transfer Curriculum (IGETC) (minimum of 37 units); AND - Semester units as specified below, with a grade of C or better in all courses; AND - 3.
+Any CSU-transferable electives needed to bring the total units

-Note: Students earning this degree are exempt from the Institutional Requirement of completing two physical activity courses.
+Note: Students earning this degree are exempt from the Institutional Requirement of completing two units of activity courses.